 Her unique Kyoto-accented Japanese enabled Misaki to have popularity among the regular clients of the shop.
 Although a master had been the only roaster at the café back then, her passion allowed her to be responsible for roasting.
 Being the first female roaster, she became an outstanding staff of Imagine Coffee.
 The coffee shop also opened its new roasting coffee bar near the Matsue City hole, and Misaki was promoted as the bar’s chief roaster.
 At the same time, she gave berth to her baby.
 It seemed as if a deity of the Matsue celebrated her.

 Yet the spread of the covid-19 hit Matsue, pounding the region with damaging the local economy.
-It was cruel to deprive Misaki of the chance of roasting coffee.
+It was cruel to deprive Misaki of the chance to roast coffee.
 The harmful influence was so severe as to diminish the coffee shops’ profits.
-Both the coffee places were forced to decrease the number of their operations, but the workers of the company, including Misaki, With the help of the staff members and the regular clients, Imagine coffee was able to revive and continue to conduct its business.
+Both the coffee places were forced to decrease the number of their operations.
+Still, with the help of the staff members and regular clients, the company’s workers, including Misaki, Imagine coffee was able to revive and continue to conduct its business.

 Severe business conditions caused by the pandemic as the coffee bar has been now, Misaki is serving her roasted coffee with attentive hospitality to her customers.
 Many of them have resumed drinking cups of joe at Imagine Cofee Roastery.
 The journey of Misaki’s finding authentic coffee is still going on.